metrc/metrc.github.io/browser-extension/index.md

 The server module is licensed under the MIT license.
 The browser extension is licensed under the GPL v3 license.

 ---
+## Source Code
+The source code for the server module is available at https://github.com/metrc/redcap-browser-extension-support

+The source code for the browser extension is available at https://github.com/metrc/redcap_browser_extension

+---
 ## Changelog

 ### Server Module